SpongePowered/Schematic-Specification/versions/schematic-2.md

 #### <a name="formFile"></a>File

 The structure described by this specification is persisted to disk using the [Named Binary Tag](http://minecraft.gamepedia.com/NBT_format) (NBT) format (also see [here](https://wiki.vg/NBT)).
 Before writing to disk the NBT data must be compressed using the [GZip](https://www.gnu.org/software/gzip/) data compression algorithm.
-The highly recommended file extension for files using this specification is `.schem` (chosen so as to not conflict with the legacy `.schematic` format allowing easy distinction between the two).
+The highly recommended file extension for files using this specification is `.schem` or `.spongeschem` (chosen so as to not conflict with the legacy `.schematic` format allowing easy distinction between the two).

 #### <a name="formId"></a>Identification string